Percussion Studies at Georgia Southern

 There are many ensembles in which students can participate, including the Southern Pride Marching Band, Symphonic Wind Ensemble, Wind Symphony, Orchestra, Jazz Ensembles, Hoop Troop Basketball Pep Band, and the Net Squad Pep Band.
 Additionally, students participate in the University Percussion Ensemble, which affords opportunities to perform a wide variety of musical genres in a chamber setting.

-The Georgia Southern Percussion Ensemble is an integral component of a percussion student’s musical growth and experience.
+The Georgia Southern Percussion Ensembles (one in Statesboro, one at Armstrong) are an integral component of a percussion student’s musical growth and experience.
 Its focus is a broad repertoire encompassing many styles of percussion literature including transcriptions, popular music, world music, and a variety of traditional percussion ensemble staples.

 Students performing in the percussion ensemble are exposed to a different type of ensemble participation not found in the typical symphonic band or orchestral experience.
 This creates much more focus on the execution of individual sounds being produced on percussion instruments due to the soloistic role they play in this particular setting.
 As a result, students are usually able to perform more confidently in a full ensemble and have a better understanding of how their particular part fits into the larger whole of a piece.